Aiven-Open/karapace/CONTRIBUTING.md

 pip install -e .
 ```

+##Website

+Karapace documentation is part of this GitHub repository.
+You can find it in `website` folder.
+Its `README` file contains instructions explaining how you can run documentation website locally.

 ## Tests

 Tests are written with the [pytest](https://docs.pytest.org/) framework, and All PRs are tested for